Higgledy Flower School 2016. #4. Hardy Annual Flowers.

 *Leave a foot between your rows.
 This makes weeding a LOT less painful…you can run your hoe down the middle of the rows and all will be well in Flower Town.

 *As a rule of thumb one can direct sow from Mid April for most of the UK…later for our Scottish chums and earlier if you live in Costa Del Cornwall.
 If the native weeds haven’t started to germinate then neither will your flower seeds…so hold off…there is no rush….later sown flowers always seem to catch up.
+You can also sow them in the autumn.
+Late August or early September is when I seem to get the best results.

 *Don’t bury your seeds too deep…three times their width is a good rule of thumb…myself, I just give them a light covering of soil.

 *Make a seed drill by scratching a shallow line with a stick along a taut piece of string…water this BEFORE you sow the seed….this stops the blessed munchkins from getting washed away to Devon with careless watering after they have been sown…also the dry warm soil that you cover them with will help get them in the mood to germinate.
-In fact unless the earth is really dry you may well be better off not watering at all as it will cool down the soil…go with your instincts…feel the force.
+In fact, unless the earth is really dry you may well be better off not watering at all as it will cool down the soil…go with your instincts…feel the force.

 *When the seedlings are an inch or two high…thin them out to about a hand span apart.